alfbenpa/rrn_DBv2/README.md

 # rrn_DBv2
 Updated rrn database (version 2.0)

-This repository contains information related with the publication entitled: Benítez-Páez A et al. Strand-wise and bait-assisted assembly of nearly-full rrn operons using nanopore sequencing data and its application to follow faecal microbiota transplantation and species engraftment.
+This repository contains information related with the publication entitled: Benítez-Páez A et al. Strand-wise and bait-assisted assembly of nearly-full rrn operons using nanopore sequencing data and its application to assess the species engraftment during faecal microbiota transplantation.
 2019.

 File description: